lisongxu/CSCE156-Project-DB/README.md

 ### 3.3 Post Window

-The *Post Window* lists all posts visible to the current user in the *ascending* order of post times.
+The *Post Window* lists all posts visible to the current user in the *ascending* order of post times (i.e., from the oldest post to the latest post).

 Below are examples of the *Post Window* for Alice, Bob, Crystal, and David, respectively, based on the database initialized with the MySQL script.
 Note that different users see different lists of posts.
 For example, Crystal can see the posts of Alice, Bob, and Crystal, because both Alice's and Bob's posts are visible to Crystal.